United Front: System Safety Plan Course

 Some may have things in common (i.e. sing, sculpt, swim).
 Y’all could also take note of the things y’all already happen to do through the day.
 Don’t forget routine items of self-care for your system and body.
 Y’all can ask friends, family, etc. for ideas about what they know y’all already do and consider them for y’all’s list.
 Some items should be entirely portable and so-called easy, like breathing exercises, and some may be things that are infrequent or require external resources like getting a massage.

-Here’s some of the singular government document suggestions; ideas for your list might be:
+Here’s some of the singular government document suggestions (modified slightly for less potential triggering); ideas for your list might be:

-- getting to bed by 10:00 pm (or at a good regular time for y’all)
+- getting to bed by a good regular time for y’all

 - doing something y’all enjoy — like playing a musical instrument, watching a favorite TV show, knitting, or reading a good book